thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 The setup with the logarithmic schedule improves the solution quality a bit similar to the hill climber but eventually yields better results, as it can escape from local optima.
 The setup with the exponential schedule progresses initially more slowly, but at some point suddenly speeds up.
 These two behaviors fit exactly the temperature schedule and acceptance probability illustrations in [@fig:sa_temperature_schedules]:
-While the temperature and acceptance probability of the logarithmic schedule slowly decrease and remaine at a slightly higher level, there is a clear phase transition in the exponential schedule.
+While the temperature and acceptance probability of the logarithmic schedule slowly decrease and remain at a slightly higher level, there is a clear phase transition in the exponential schedule.
 Both the temperature and acceptance probability remain higher for some time until they suddenly drop.
 Interestingly, the objective value of the best-so-far solution in SA seems to follow that pattern.